 Q: Does Meadows provide Employee Transportation to and from the mountain?

-A: Meadows provides daily transportation from Hood River throughout the season, as well as service on a limited schedule from Sandy.
+A: Meadows provides daily transportation from Hood River, Parkdale, Sandy, Welches, Rhododendron and Government Camp throughout the season.
 Transportation is available for those working both the day and night shifts.
 Unfortunately, due to space limitations, the bus is strictly for the use of those employees traveling to and from their shift and is not for use on days off.
 If you do not intend to use our employee transportation, we very highly recommend arranging a carpool with your coworkers.
 This is an easy way to save money, add convenience and reduce congestion and pollution!

 Tips to Help You Land the Job You Want